Artist : Francessca O’Donnell

 Description / Inspiration

-Kalido Koala is cousin to PK Sparkles.
-Kalido also performs, but is a much more colourful character.
-His coat is covered in the same quirky performing arts motifs dedicated to the large local community involved in theatre, music, dance and singing, but they are now woven into a patchwork of colour.
+Kalido also performs.
+His coat is covered in the same quirky performing arts motifs dedicated to the large local community involved in theatre, music, dance and singing, woven into a patchwork of colour.